 Adult Literacy Volunteers

-Adult Literacy matches volunteers with learners to tutor them in basic reading, writing and math for English-speaking adults 16 years or older.
+Adult Literacy Services matches learners with volunteers who tutor them in basic reading, writing and math.
+The program is for English-speaking adults 19 years or older (exceptions may apply).

 The library also offers the space and learning resources to help your learner.

-If you know a someone who would benefit from the program, you can find out more about Adult Literacy for learners.
+If you know someone who would benefit from the program, more information can be found at Adult Literacy for learners.

 Once you get accepted into the program, you will get training on how to be a tutor and get shown all the resources the library offers to help you with your learner.